Skip to main content

 Think Twice Before Putting Off Updates!

 Many people might select “Remind me later” when we see an update alert.
 However, many software updates are created to fix security risks.
 Keeping software up to date is an easy way for us to stay safer online.
-To make updates even more convenient, turn on the automatic updates in the device’s or application’s security settings!
+To make updates even more convenient, turn on the automatic updates in the device’s or application’s security settings.

-Update Software for Safety (Audio Description)
+Update Software for Safety

 Keep Software Up to Date with Three Simple Steps